versia-pub/server/CONTRIBUTING.md

 bun test
 ```

-The tests are located in the `tests/` directory and follow a Jest-like syntax.
+The tests are located all around the codebase (filename `*.test.ts`) and follow a Jest-like syntax.
 The server should be shut down before running the tests.

 ## Code style